cpcdupct/INDIeOpen-Objectives/README.md

 # INDIeOpen-Objectives

+This is the repository for one of the components of the INDIeOpen architecture, that was created during the projects INDIe (2018-1-ES01-KA201-050924) and INDIe4All (2020-1-ES01-KA201-083177), co-funded by the Erasmus+ Programme of the European Union.
+INDIe (http://indieproject.eu).

 ## INDIeOpen Architecture

 <img src="architecture-objectives.jpg">

 ## Creators and contributors

-CDN files have been created at the **Digital Content Creation Center** (CPCD), in the Universidad Politécnica de Cartagena.
+Objective component files have been created at the **Digital Content Creation Center** (CPCD), in the Universidad Politécnica de Cartagena.

 ## License